kitnato/neverquest/source/data/manual.md

 ### Monster ailments

-Ailments that are inflicted by the character when attacking.
+Ailments that are inflicted by you when attacking.

 #### Bleed